Everything you need to know about OSHA’s upcoming crane operator certification.

 The new exam would include load charts from QMC and USTC cranes, which are widely used in the industry and thus more familiar to operators.
-Additionally, those working with A-frame rail delivery cranes who don’t commonly use load charts would be able to quickly get up to speed.

 After several months and many meetings, the NPCA Boom Truck Task Force joined forces with Crane Institute Certification to develop a precast-specific, under 21-ton boom truck certification exam that will address a large percentage of the cranes used in the precast industry.
 The new certification exam was titled, “Precast Concrete Delivery Truck Crane Certification.”

 In May 2016, the task force – along with several other NPCA members – met face-to-face with CIC to develop a bank of questions to be used for the written exam.
 CIC worked with a psychometrician to vet and validate the questions.
 NPCA then conducted a beta training and testing course in conjunction with CIC as part of the final steps to launch the new exam.
 This course was held at Shea Concrete Products in Amesbury, Mass., in December 2016.